openmas-ai/openmas/docs/cli/validate.md

 - Validates that the agent directory exists
 - Checks that the agent directory contains an `agent.py` file
 - Verifies that `agent.py` contains a `BaseAgent` subclass

+### Prompt Configuration

+For each agent with prompt configurations:
+- Validates that each prompt has a unique name within the agent
+- Checks that template files referenced by `template_file` exist in the `prompts_dir`
+- Verifies that variables listed in `input_variables` appear in the template with the expected `{{variable}}` syntax
+- Confirms that either `template` or `template_file` is provided for each prompt

+### Sampling Configuration

+For each agent with sampling configurations:
+- Validates the sampling provider (if specified)
+- Checks that the provider is compatible with the communicator type (e.g., "mcp" provider with "mcp_sse" communicator)
+- Verifies that required parameters for the provider are present

 ### Shared and Plugin Paths